collapsed-stacks/startups/questions/578/what-is-the-most-common-hiccup-programmers-have-when-jumping-into-the-sales-side.md

 - posted by: [Brad Rhoads](https://stackexchange.com/users/42121/brad-rhoads) on 2014-09-04
 - score: 0

-<p>It could be a great thing to find a sales guys as a partner in some way.
+It could be a great thing to find a sales guys as a partner in some way.
 You might not find the right person.
 And even if you do, you're still going to have to do sales to some extent.
-You'll have to meet with clients and make presentations do training, etc.</p>
+You'll have to meet with clients and make presentations do training, etc.

-<p>Education is primarily a shortcut to experience.
-Get some training/coaching in sales and emotional intelligence. </p>
+Education is primarily a shortcut to experience.
+Get some training/coaching in sales and emotional intelligence.

 ## Answer 4021